IwachanOrigin/sl_straylight/readme.md

 #### 1

 Display the color version of the logo.
-See Demo No.2 for behavior.
+See below gif.

 #### 99

 Display the usage.
 If this parameter is set, the second argument is ignored.
+See below image file.

 ### Second argument